m311y/DDC/README.md

 ## View this project

-1.Download project files
+1. Download project files
-2. in your terminal enter `npm install` and wait for installation to finish.
+2. In your terminal enter `npm install` and wait for installation to finish.
-3. in your terminal enter `npm start` and a browser will launch with the web application
+3. In your terminal enter `npm start` and a browser will launch with the web application